Hendrik Frans de Cort

 Hendrik de Cort or Hendrik Frans de Cort (1742 in Antwerp – 28 June 1810 in London) was a Flemish landscape painter and draughtsman.
 His international career brought him to Antwerp, Paris, England and Wales.
 He is mainly remembered for his topographical paintings and drawings of English castles, country houses, parks and ruins.

 Life

 Hendrik de Cort studied in Antwerp under Henricus Josephus Antonissen and Willem Jacob Herreyns.
 In 1770 he became a master in the Antwerp Guild of Saint Luke.
 When Archduke Maximilian Francis of Austria travelled through the Austrian Netherlands in 1774 he appointed de Cort as his personal painter, possibly at the urging of Prince Charles Alexander of Lorraine, the then governor of the Austrian Netherlands.

 He moved to Paris after 1776.
 He was received (reçu) into the Académie royale de peinture et de sculpture in 1779.
-He became the ‘ordinary’ painter to the Prince de Condé for whom in 1781 he painted topographical views of the Château de Chantilly.
+He became the ‘ordinary’ painter to Louis Joseph, Prince of Condé for whom in 1781 he painted topographical views of the Château de Chantilly.